The best sandwich shop in every US state

 The best things since sliced bread

-This modern joint on the outskirts of Birmingham focuses on serving fresh, carefully sourced ingredients that are transformed into tasty dishes.
-Aside from salads, there's an excellent selection of paninis that includes a choice of soup, salad, or mac 'n' cheese too.
-A favorite is the brisket panini (pictured) stuffed with caramelized onions and white barbecue sauce.
+This modern joint, home to two Alabama locations, focuses on transforming fresh, carefully sourced ingredients into tasty dishes.
+Aside from salads, there's an excellent selection of panini, with a choice of soup, salad, or mac ’n’ cheese on the side.
+A favorite is the brisket panino (pictured), stuffed with meltingly soft meat, caramelized onions and white barbecue sauce.

 Alaska: Sara's Sandwich Shop, Anchorage

-Straightforward deli sandwiches served up in homely surrounds are this popular shop's specialty.
-You'll find all the classics at Sara's, from a French dip to a meatball sub, or you can opt to make your own, with ingredients from Genoa salami and roast beef to sauerkraut and avocado.
-Opt for The Keefer and you'll get Cajun turkey breast, buffalo chicken, and bacon layered with Pepper Jack cheese, honey mustard, and Cajun remoulade on a flaky croissant.
+Straightforward deli sandwiches are this homey shop's specialty.
+You'll find all the classics at Sara's, from a French dip to a meatball sub.
+If those don't take your fancy, you can opt to make your own, with ingredients from Genoa salami and roast beef to sauerkraut and avocado.
+There are plenty of other carb-loaded options too; go for The Keefer and you'll get Cajun turkey breast, Buffalo chicken, and bacon layered with Pepper Jack cheese, honey mustard, and Cajun remoulade on a flaky croissant.

 Arizona: Zookz, Phoenix

-Hip and colorful, Zookz serves toasted sandwiches for breakfast, lunch, and dessert.
-Egyptian-born Carole Meyer was inspired by a sandwich-making method of her grandmother's, resulting in a rounded shape with crispy edges – and they've been going down a treat.
+Hip and colorful, Zookz serves toasted sandwiches for breakfast, lunch, and even dessert.
+Egyptian-born Carole Meyer's sandwiches are inspired by her grandmother's recipe, with a rounded shape and crispy edges – and they're a huge hit with customers.
 The sandwiches are numbered, and No. 33 (pictured), a breakfast sammie with poached eggs, feta, and spinach, is a menu highlight.
-No. 55, with peanut butter, Nutella, roasted almonds, and banana, is well worth a try too.
+No. 55, with peanut butter, Nutella, roasted almonds, and banana, is well worth a try, too.

 Arkansas: TJ's Sandwich Shop, Fayetteville

-Owner and chef Todd (TJ) has 25 years of experience under his belt – and it's put to good use whipping up creative sandwiches in laid-back surrounds at TJ's Sandwich Shop.
+Owner and chef Todd (TJ) has three decades of experience under his belt, and it's put to good use whipping up creative sandwiches in relaxed surrounds at TJ's Sandwich Shop.
 The Vie de France hoagies – soft rolls doused in Parmesan-garlic butter and laden with fresh ingredients – steal the show.
-Get your teeth around the Italian Stallion (pictured) with grilled prosciutto ham, Genoa salami, Asiago cheese, mozzarella, and fig jelly.
+Get your taste buds around the Italian Stallion (pictured) with grilled prosciutto ham, Genoa salami, Asiago cheese, mozzarella, and fig jelly.
 Or, for something lighter but equally tasty, try the Maui Waui: grilled pineapple and chicken on sourdough.

 California: Wax Paper, Los Angeles

-This LA spot oozes cool, with one location in a shipping container in the city's Frogtown neighborhood, and another in a former processing plant in Chinatown.
+This LA favorite oozes cool, with one location in a shipping container in the city's Frogtown neighborhood, and another in Chinatown.
 The shop has won fans with its quirky specials and signature menu, on which the sandwiches are named after radio hosts.
-Sink your teeth into delights such as the Ira Glass – veggies, garlic aioli, and Tillamook Cheddar on rye – or specials such as burrata and heirloom tomato on grandma's ciabatta (pictured).
+Sink your teeth into delights such as the Ira Glass – veggies, garlic aioli, and sharp Cheddar on rye – or the Kya Ryssdal, featuring tuna, marinated celery, shredded lettuce, black olive aioli, and green onion vinaigrette on French sesame roll.

 Colorado: Gates Deli & Grog, Denver